 It is abundantly clear that hacking into spousal accounts of any kind is a horrible idea that can have extraordinarily devastating consequences.
 It could cost you money and even custody of your children.

 This is a tension-filled time.
 Seek counsel from an experienced divorce attorney for guidance in making sound decisions.
 SIEGELLAW can help.
-Call us at 410-792-2300 or fill out the form on this page to request additional information.
+For more information, reach out to SIEGELLAW by calling (410) 792-2300 or by requesting a consultation online.